EmuKit/emukit/_posts/2016-06-09-bayesian-quadrature.markdown

 in the sense encoded by the acquisition scheme.

 #### Bayesian Quadrature in Emukit
-Emukit at the moment provides basic functionality for vanilla Bayesian quadrature where a GP surrogate model is placed upon the integrand which is then integrated directly.
+Emukit at the moment provides basic functionality for vanilla Bayesian quadrature where a Gaussian process surrogate model is placed upon the integrand which is then integrated directly.
 This is how it is done:

 First we define the function that we want to integrate, also called the *integrand*.
-Here we will chose the 1-dimensional Hennig1D function which is already implemented in Emukit.
+Here we choose the 1-dimensional Hennig1D function (see [here](http://nbviewer.jupyter.org/github/amzn/emukit/blob/develop/notebooks/Emukit-tutorial-Bayesian-quadrature-introduction.ipynb) for a visualization) which is already implemented in Emukit.
 We also choose the integration bounds: a lower bound and an upper bound.

 ```python
 from emukit.test_functions import hennig1D